fleetdm/fleet/docs/Using-Fleet/MDM-disk-encryption.md

 2. On the **Host details** page, select **Actions > Show disk encryption key**.

 > Whenever a disk encryption key is viewed, an activity will be logged.
+To view activity in the Fleet UI, click on the Fleet icon in the top navigation bar and make sure **All teams** is selected in the teams dropdown.

 ## Reset a macOS host's password using the disk encryption key